jialvarez/odoo-openshift/README.md

-# OpenShift Template for Odoo
+# Running Odoo in Openshift

 ## Description
 This is a project to build templates for running Odoo app inside OpenShift pods using Kompose.